 You can also tag me on instagram @thedorkyfrench for a chance to be featured!

-If you have read this far, I am thrilled to let you know it is finally time for you to start baking and make these delicious Vegan Mikado Sticks yourself!
+If you have read this far, I am thrilled to let you know it is finally time for you to start baking and make these delicious Healthy Mikado Sticks yourself!

 RECIPE IN VIDEO (1MIN):